datatrail-jhu/04_githubbasics/manuscript/01_github.md

 Since you are just starting out, you aren't going to have any repositories or contributions yet - but hopefully we'll change that soon enough!
 What we can do right now is edit your profile.

+To orient you a bit, the Overview tab provides a summary of your work on GitHub.
+You can showcase up to 6 of your repositories by clicking the link labeled "Customize your pinned repositories."
+When you are logged into GitHub, the Repositories tab lists all public and private repositories you have.
+If your are not logged in, it will only show your public repositories.
+The Stars tab shows repositories you have starred, similar to bookmarking a web page in your browser.
+If you find the contents of a repository interesting, you can go to the main repository page and click the Star button near the top right.
+The Followers and Following tabs shows users that you follow and who follow you for activity updates.
+Following others is is a nice way to explore other people's work.

 Go to "Edit profile" along the lefthand edge of the page.
 Here, take some time and fill out your name and a little description of yourself in the "Bio" box, and if you like, upload a picture of yourself!
 When you are done, click "Update profile"

 ![Your profile page](images/01_github/01_githubbasics_github-8.png)